Ray-Fan/Mexico/mesoamerica.md

 1. Paleo-Indian
 > The prefix "paleo-" comes from the Greek adjective palaios (παλαιός), meaning "old" or "ancient".

-This is a classification term given by scholars to the first peoples who entered, and subsequently inhabited, the Americas during the final glacial episodes of the late Pleistocene period.
+* This is a classification term given by scholars to the first peoples who entered, and subsequently inhabited, the Americas during the final glacial episodes of the late Pleistocene period.

+* Human during this period lived on hunting big animals and collecting fruits.

 2. Archaic (8000 – 2000 BC)
 > This word, originating from Greek, means "from the beginning, antiquated, ancient, old".